Benenden Health: Sponsorships

-In January 2013, Benenden Health began their sponsorship deal with York City Football Club.
-After 7 years of sponsoring York City Football Club, it was announced by York City chairman Jason McGill that Benenden Health will end their sponsorship.
+In January 2013, Benenden Health began its sponsorship deal with York City Football Club.
+After seven years of sponsoring York City Football Club, it was announced by York City chairman Jason McGill that Benenden Health would end its sponsorship.

-Benenden Health have been a main sponsor of York Pride since 2012, this is an annual celebration for York and North Yorkshire's LGBT community.
+Benenden Health has been a main sponsor of York Pride since 2012; this is an annual celebration for York and North Yorkshire's LGBT community.